stfc/PSyclone/doc/developer_guide/developers.rst

 In the examples presented up to now, the information from a backend has been printed.
 However, a backend will generally not want to use print statements.
 Output from a `PSyIRVisitor` is supported by allowing each method call to return a string.
-Reimplementing the above example using strings would give the following
+Reimplementing the previous example using strings would give the following:

 ::